carygarvin/Migrate_PrintQs.vbs/README.md

 Version      : 1.0
 Release date : 07/02/2015 (CET)

 History      : The present script has been used by large organizations to successfully migrate tens of thousands of network printers from old to new Print Servers.
-A lot of safeguards have been buil into this Script.
+A lot of safeguards have been built into this Script.

 Purpose      : The present script is to be used in the scope of a Print Server migration whereby Network Print Queues are migrated from one old Print Server (to be decommissioned) to a new Print server.
 The script will take care of remapping all of user Print Queues based on information contained in a mappings or correspondence file with each line in the format